A Full-Service Law Firm

 Finding Resolutions For Your Family Law Issues

 Whether you’re going through a divorce or dealing with another family legal issue, a lawyer with knowledge and experience can make all the difference in helping you achieve a favorable outcome.
-Contact the Law Office of James C. Campbell, P.A., for help with a wide range of family law matters.
+Contact the Campbell & Madden, PLLC, for help with a wide range of family law matters.

 When you are facing a family law issue, your choice of lawyer can significantly affect your outcome and experience counts.
 Our firm has a wealth of experience with Florida divorce and family law.
 We routinely handle family law matters involving:

 - Divorce: Each divorce is different.
 We will help you pursue your desired outcome on issues like child custody and visitation, child support, spousal support and property division under Florida’s equitable distribution laws.
 We seek negotiated settlements whenever possible, but are ready to stand up for you in court.